sickle-in-africa/big-data-epidemiology/README.md

 * [Data management | Coursera](https://www.coursera.org/learn/clinical-data-management): Data management course by Vanderbilt University, hosted by Coursera
 * [Macine learning datasets](https://archive.ics.uci.edu/ml/index.php): a repository of free datasets curated for learning about machine learning
 * [Statquest](https://www.youtube.com/c/joshstarmer): an excellent youtube channel containing videos that explain all kinds of statistical concepts from the elementary to the complex
+* [R Markdown](https://bookdown.org/yihui/rmarkdown/): a guide to writing neat final reports of your data analysis projects

 ## Resources for instructors